nuxt/components/templates/components/readme.md

-# Auto Registred Components
+# Discovered Components

-This is an auto generated list of components discovered by [nuxt/components](https://github.com/nuxt/components)
+This is an auto-generated list of components discovered by [nuxt/components](https://github.com/nuxt/components).

-You can directly use them by name without need to import.
+You can directly use them by name without the need to import.

-**Tip:** If component is conditionally rendered with `v-if` and is big, it is better to use `Lazy` or `lazy-` prefix to lazy load them.
+**Tip:** If a component is conditionally rendered with `v-if` and is big, it is better to use `Lazy` or `lazy-` prefix to lazy load.

 <%
 const components = options.getComponents()